PlasmaHH/vdb/README.md

 vdb-hexdump-colors-header
 ```
 controls the colour of the header (the one that should make it a bit simpler to find certain bytes).
-#### `hd/p`
+#### `hd/p[#]`

 This version of the hexdump command tries to apply the same pointer dereferencing chain logic that is used to display
 registers for a hexdump.
 It is assumed that the whole displayed hexdump is an array of (aligned) pointers and then it is
 tried to interpret them.
 If they do not look in any way like a pointer however no additional output is generated.
 This
 is added to the standard annotation of symbols.
 This is added to the standard annotation of symbols.
+An optional number
+after this is interpreted as the maximum chain length for the pointer chains.
+It can also be set via the config option
+`vdb-hexdump-default-chaindepth`.
+Furthermore the single chains are separated by `vdb-hexdump-pointer-chain-separator`.

 ![](img/hd.pointer.png)

 #### `hd annotate`